 2. Central Deborah Gold Mine

-Back to the Bendigo township, pass the Alexandra fountain, you can stroll around the Queen Victoria garden.
+Back to the Bendigo township, pass the Alexandra fountain, and you can stroll around the Queen Victoria garden.
 Then make your way to the Central Deborah Gold mine tour.
 Underground tours tell a great story of Bendigo’s gold rush history.
 You can do the different levels of tours as in how deep you want to do underground!
 The shortest tour at 61 meters and costs $32 whereas the deepest mining tour is 9 levels under and costs around $200.
-Definitely an experience which might be hard to find elsewhere
+Definitely an experience that might be hard to find elsewhere